cvvergara/vrprouting/doc/version/por_full_version.rst

 Description
 -------------------------------------------------------------------------------

-Returns pgorpy version information and or-tools version used.
+Returns pgORpy version information and or-tools version used.

 Signatures
 -------------------------------------------------------------------------------